rmrsk/EBGeometry/Examples/AMReX_F18/README.md

 This example uses the embedded boundary grid generation from AMReX.
 This is an advanced example, showing how multiple files (each containing a watertight polygon) can be embedded in a BVH-accelerated CSG union.

-To compile this application, first install AMReX somewhere and point the AMREX_HOME environment variable to it.
+This example loads a series of STL files and creates a DCEL mesh from each file.
+To speed up the signed distance calculation of each DCEL component, each DCEL mesh is put in a flattened BVH.
+To construct the composite implicit function, which is a CSG union, the flattened BVHs are then put inside another BVH.
+This creates a BVH-of-BVH type of scene:
+The outer BVH provides fast lookup of the "nearest object".
+The inner BVHs (stored in the leaf nodes of the outer BVH) provide fast lookup of the nearest triangle.

 Compiling
 ---------

+To compile this application, first install AMReX somewhere and point the AMREX_HOME environment variable to it.
-Compile (with your standard AMReX settings) using
+Then compile (with your standard AMReX settings) using

     make -s -j8